GammaSQ/qubes-tunnel/README.md

    root@sys-vpn:/home/user# cp user_config.ovpn /rw/config/qtunnel/qtunnel.conf
    ```

-Restart `sys-net`.
+Restart `sys-vpn`.
 This will autostart the VPN client and you should see a popup notification 'LINK IS UP'!

 Regular usage is simple: Just use `sys-vpn` as NetVM for other VMs and start them!